sebastiantoh/tp/docs/UserGuide.md

 Gives a suggestion of the most similar command (if exists) to an unknown user input.

 <div markdown="block" class="alert alert-info">
-This feature gives an approximate result for the most similar command.
+:warning: This feature gives an approximate result for the most similar command.
 </div>

 **Example**: